SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Indexing_database/OpenSearch_Database/Installing_OpenSearch_database.md

 You can for example install this on a Ubuntu Server from an APT repository or using .deb-packages.
 You will then be able to connect to your server using `http(s)://ipaddress:5601`(example: http(s)://166.206.186.146:5601).

 To configure TLS, instead of using .pem certificates as recommended in the [OpenSearch documentation](https://opensearch.org/docs/latest/install-and-configure/install-dashboards/tls/), we recommend using .p12 files for trust and keystore.
-You can generate these using the [Generate TLS Certificates](https://github.com/SkylineCommunications/generate-tls-certificates) script maintained by the Skyline security team.
+You can generate these using the [Generate-TLS-Certificates](https://github.com/SkylineCommunications/generate-tls-certificates) script maintained by the Skyline security team.

 To configure OpenSearch Dashboards to use .p12 files, add the following to `/etc/opensearch-dashboards/opensearch_dashboards.yml`: